 - Pre-purchase tours and other activities – before leaving for your solo trip.
 This way you don’t have to worry about dipping into money earmarked for expenses while on your journey.
 However, leave room in the budget for those last minute decisions to do tours and/or activities that were unplanned.
 Again, use your smartphone to store digital tickets, i.e., airline tickets, tours, etc. on your device.
 This will cut down on “oh, shit I forgot my reservation number”.

-- I recommend downloading the following apps: Google Maps
+- I recommend downloading the following apps: Google Maps, Yelp and Uber

 - Make physical copies of your passport, driver’s license, birth certificate – and any other important travel documents just in case you lose them on the way or they get stolen you will have a copy of it.